hekmon/tpcontrol/README.md

 }
 ```

 The first two parameters represent the desired throughput : 5 requests on 1 second.
 For a simple throughput manager, leave the last 2 at 1 (for nbQueues) and 0 (for tokenPoolSize).
+More details on [godoc](https://godoc.org/github.com/Hekmon/TPControl#New).

 To hook on the scheduler, the only thing a worker need to do is the following call :
 ```go